In Somaliland, COVID brings 'cutters' door to door for girls

 She believes her work keeps girls pure for marriage.
 “This is our Somali culture.
 Our great-grandmothers, grandfathers — all of them used to practice,” she said, even though she now knows there’s no medical or even religious reason for the removal of external genitalia, which can cause excessive bleeding, problems with urination and childbirth, infections and even death.
 But it remains legal in Somaliland, so Ibrahim will continue until authorities tell her to stop.

 Her story echoes through Muslim and other communities in a broad strip across Africa south of the Sahara, as well as some countries in Asia.
 In many places, COVID-19 brought stark challenges to efforts by health workers and activists to stop what they along with the United Nations and others call female genital mutilation.

 This story is part of a yearlong series on how the pandemic is impacting women in Africa, most acutely in the least developed countries.
 The Associated Press series is funded by the European Journalism Centre’s European Development Journalism Grants program, which is supported by the Bill & Melinda Gates Foundation.
 The AP is responsible for all content.

+Hard data are lacking on the increase in FGM cases, but officials point to anecdotal evidence, local surveys and the observations of medical and advocacy groups.
 In Somaliland, an arid region that separated from Somalia three decades ago and seeks recognition as an independent country, community assessments by government workers and aid groups found that FGM rose during the six-month pandemic lockdown.
 Advocacy groups say they’ve also seen increases in Kenya, Tanzania, Sudan and Somalia.